 3 credits of Political Science coursework (course in American Politics or Political Theory) and written comprehensive examination

 To earn a dual JD/MA in Political Science degree, you must complete a total of 96 credit hours, including 78 law school credit hours and 18 credit hours of political science credit.
-The dual degree can be completed in three years of concentrated study.
+The dual degree can be completed in four years of concentrated study.
 You will spend your first year as a full-time law student.
-JD foundational course requirements and skills and experiential course requirements will be taken in the second and third years, concurrent with political science coursework.
+JD foundational course requirements and skills and experiential course requirements will be taken in the second, third and fourth years, concurrent with political science coursework.
 You must also pass a comprehensive examination in political science.

 Students admitted to the School of Law are admitted automatically to the JD/MA dual-degree program in political science.
 Law students interested in the dual-degree program should complete an application for admission to the Graduate School and include a copy of the letter of admission to the School of Law.

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.

 With proper planning, dual-degree students can benefit from adjustments to their tuition.
 The University's Student Business Office will calculate the tuition of each dual degree student.
 School of Law financial awards are applied to School of Law tuition only.